vmware-archive/kube-prod-runtime/docs/troubleshooting.md

   --output table
 ```

-Next, use your domain registrar's portal to add __NS__ records for your domain with the values displayed in output of the previous command.
+Next, use your domain registrar's portal to add __NS__ records for your domain with the values displayed in the output of the previous command.

 ### DNS propagation has not completed

-Nameserver changes can typically take 0 to 24 hours to take effect, but they are known to take as long as 48 hours to go into full effect.
-This is because it takes time for the DNS to take effect across the internet.
-The actual time of propagation may vary based on your network setup.
+Nameserver changes typically take 0 to 24 hours to take effect, but they may also take as long as 48 hours.

-__Resolution__:
+__Troubleshooting__:

 If [ExternalDNS is updating DNS zone records](#externaldns-is-not-updating-dns-zone-records) and the [DNS glue records are configured](#dns-glue-records-are-not-configured) correctly, you need to wait for the DNS propagation to complete.